 E36 Track Car Suspension Upgrade

 Since the E36 chassis has been around for so long at this point, there are a ton of options available in terms of performance suspension.
-For track applications, there are generally two paths that you can go down which include a performance shock/spring combination or coilover setup.
+For track applications, there are generally two paths that you can go down which include a performance shock/spring combination or an E36 coilover setup.
 Each has its own benefits.
 Upgraded shocks and springs will certainly provide an advantage over factory E36 hardware.

 In general, shock/spring kits will have stiffer spring rates and better damping characteristics that will allow your E36 to corner flatter and reduce body roll.
 They’ll often lower ride height as well, giving your E36 a lower center of gravity and better visual fitment.
 However, they do lack the adjustable ride height which can prevent you from truly dialing in the exact suspension characteristics that you might want.
 A spring/shock setup typically costs less than a coilover setup due to this.

 Coilovers, on the other hand, provide everything that an upgraded shock/spring setup does and more.
 Like upgraded shocks and springs, a coilover suspension setup will allow your E36 to corner flatter and maintain more balance through turns.
 Coilovers have the added benefit of full ride height adjustability which allows you to customize your setup better.
 Most quality coilovers also offer some form of damping adjustment and sometimes feature camber adjustment as well.
 Spec E36 recommends a coilover setup for track use due to the added level of fine-tuning.

 Listed below are our recommendations for upgraded E36 suspension:

 E36 H&R Touring Cup Kit Suspension Package: turnermotorsport.com